Shereen Malherbe is a British Palestinian author.

 After spending over a decade living throughout the Middle East, Shereen now resides in England with her husband and four children.

-Shereen was a writer and researcher for various organisations including, Muslimah Media Watch, Middle East Eye, Muslim Girl, Sisterhood Magazine and has also appeared on British Muslim TV discussing the representation of Muslim women resulting in her classification in the Media Diversified experts directory.
+Shereen has been a writer and researcher for various organisations including, Muslimah Media Watch, Middle East Eye, Muslim Girl, Sisterhood Magazine and has also appeared on British Muslim TV and Islam Channel discussing the representation of Muslim women resulting in her classification in the Media Diversified experts directory.

 Her debut novel is an accumulation of historical accounts from her Palestinian heritage, fictionalised into the novel Jasmine Falling.